openmsi/EZOpenMSIStream/README.md

 - default image
   - :heavy_plus_sign: simpler image management
-  - - more complex command line
+  - :heavy_minus_sign: more complex command line

 - custom image
   - :heavy_plus_sign: simpler configuration management?
-  - + beginneer-friendly with trackable commands in files
+  - :heavy_plus_sign: beginneer-friendly with trackable commands in files
-  - - complex image management
+  - :heavy_minus_sign: complex image management
-    - images and containers must be built and deleted after end of use (see ```docker ps```).
+    :heavy_minus_sign: images and containers must be built and deleted after end of use (see ```docker ps```).
 If not, the images and containers will continue to reside in memory
-    - in case a user wants to build an official image on Docker Hub, there will be significant management efforts because images must be rebuilt, tested, and pushed with each new version
+    :heavy_minus_sign: in case a user wants to build an official image on Docker Hub, there will be significant management efforts because images must be rebuilt, tested, and pushed with each new version

 #### Permission issues

-Note: the permissions on the TARGET_FOLDER will be inherited FROM the local kernel/system on which you're building/running TO the Docker image/container (see more details: https://medium.com/@mccode/understanding-how-uid-and-gid-work-in-docker-containers-c37a01d01cf). <br>
+Note: the permissions on the TARGET_FOLDER will be inherited FROM the local kernel/system on which you're building/running TO the Docker image/container (see more details in this [article](https://medium.com/@mccode/understanding-how-uid-and-gid-work-in-docker-containers-c37a01d01cf). <br>
 OpenMSIStream requires read, write and execute permissions, hence, the permissions on the TARGET_FOLDER must be set using your local kernel PRIOR to running the docker image for the openmsistream module to run properly.
 Otherwise, your image won't run correctly, and one will get PermissionError  (```[Errno 13] Permission denied:```) or others.

-To run docker as particular UID/GID:
+Another option to manage the issues is to run docker as particular UID/GID:

 ```docker run -it --user "$(id -u ${USER}):$(id -g ${USER})" [REST OF THE COMMAND CALL]```